ron23/jekyll-now/_posts/2018-6-29-asyncModyleInitialization.md

 }
 {% endhighlight %}

-Problem with that approach, is that you have to remember to init, and you have to create a new instance every time (maybe singelton will work here).
+Problem with that approach, is 1 - that you have to remember to init, 2 - you have to create a new instance every time (maybe singelton will work here), 3 - you can only init within a function, cause otherwise you wouldn't be able to mock the getConfig.